 With a shotgun, the NRA method is - first good position (legs spread about shoulder width, hands where they need be), swing to the target, swing through the target, slap the trigger, and FOLLOW THROUGH keep the gun moving.
 It really works!
-For shooting running deer , a shotgun slug is relatively slow- a shotgun and most handguns have about the same velocity.
-The giant, Jack OConner, recommended to shoot a running deer at 100 yards, swing through and when you get under its nose squeeze the trigger keeping the gun moving.
+For shooting running deer , a shotgun slug is relatively slow- a shotgun and most hunting handguns have about the same velocity.
+The giant, Jack O Conner, recommended to shoot a running deer at 100 yards, swing through and when you get under its nose squeeze the trigger keeping the gun moving.
 He was writing about a rifle.
 Shotgun projectiles are slow compared to rifle projectiles, so if you do what I just wrote, you are likely to hit a deer in the butt.
 Instead, increase your lead to about a body length and keep your shotgun moving.
 Going to a range where they have a running deer target is educational.

 Shotguns are reliable.
 Keep them clean.
 For a model 1100 the two metal gas rings and one rubber ring are cheap and good to have on hand.
-The magazine tube works as part of the gas system so keep it clean and lubed (if you have to ‘borrow” a couple of drops of oil from your truck’s dipstick to free up your 1100- you need to up grade your maintenance schedule), and the tiny hole from the barrel to the gas rings needs a paper clip once in a while.
+The magazine tube works as part of the gas system so keep it clean and lubed (if you have to ‘borrow” a couple of drops of oil from your truck’s dipstick to free up your 1100- you need to up grade your maintenance schedule), and the tiny hole/ holes from the barrel to the gas rings need/s a paper clip once in a while.
 870s and 1100s, well, sometimes the springs that keep the shells in the magazines come loose and it is difficult to align everything so the pins that hold the trigger mechanism don’t want to go in, Midway sells a really neat tool for re-staking these springs.
-If you are hesitant to pull your gun apart or worried about loosing a small part of the action.
+If you are hesitant to pull your gun apart or worried about losing a small part in the action.
 Spray it down well with Gun Scrubber, let it sit for a while, spray it down a second time, and use a nylon brush.
 Most “gunk” will be displace and run out.
 Re-lubricate your firearm sparingly, many lubricants will gather and hold dirt and dust.
 There are ‘dry’ lubricants.
 Hesitant to go to a “bore snake” because I had read you throw them into a washer, my friend Brian, said simply spray it down with gun scrubber and use your air compressor (wear goggles).
 Barrels should be cleaned from the breech to the muzzle.